 To find the big cities where herbivores share the greatest number of restaurants, we scaled the number of vegetarian restaurants in each of the 25 largest metro areas to the size of its population.
 We rank the 25 metropolitan areas with the most and least vegetarian restaurants per 100,000 residents below.

-When population is taken into account, smaller metropolitan areas with a relative wealth of vegetarian restaurants climb to the top of the ranking: Portland, San Francisco, and Seattle offer upwards of eight vegetarian-friendly restaurants per 100,000 residents.
+When we take population into account, smaller metropolitan areas with a relative wealth of vegetarian restaurants climb to the top of the ranking.
+These cities include Portland, San Francisco, and Seattle that offer upwards of eight vegetarian-friendly restaurants per 100,000 residents.
 West Coast cities in general make a strong showing in this ranking, accounting for half of the top ten entries.
 Meanwhile, inland cities like St. Louis, Dallas, and Detroit fill out the list of cities with the least vegetarian options.

-This ranking is limited to the top 25 metro areas by population size, but what if we open this analysis up to smaller cities?
+This ranking is limited to the top 25 metro areas by population size.
+What if we open this analysis up to smaller cities?

 Here, we rank metropolitan areas by the number of vegetarian restaurants they offer per 100,000 residents.
-This time, we include metropolitan areas of any size, provided they have at least ten vegetarian restaurants.
+This time, we include metropolitan regions of any size, provided they have at least ten vegetarian restaurants.

 We next sought out the most vegan-friendly cities.
-With a diet that excludes animal products like eggs and milk, vegans are likely to face greater challenges than vegetarians when it comes to finding diet-compatible restaurants.
+With a diet that excludes animal products like eggs and milk, vegans may face more significant challenges than vegetarians when searching for diet-compatible restaurants.
 Are the cities that accommodate vegetarians similarly accessible to vegans?

 To find out, we filtered our dataset to include only restaurants that self-identified as offering vegan cuisine, or which have “vegan” in their names.
-We then counted the number of vegan eateries falling into each metro area, and ranked them accordingly.
-The top 50 are shown below.
+We then counted the number of vegan eateries falling into each metro area and ranked them accordingly.
+The top 50 are below.